m7a/co-build/README.md

 In addition to being a template, this is designed to facilitate _code reuse_ by not being copied upon use, but rather _imported_.
-E.g. this XML can be loaded directly from its repository or alternative from the file system.
+E.g. this XML can be loaded directly from its repository or alternatively from the file system.
 See section _Using the Template_ for details.

 The template is designed to allow building programs in the following programming